CMS Market Share Statistics: WordPress Vs Your CMS

 Although the onboarding of these new websites joining the CMS definitely played a positive role in upping its overall market share, Concrete5 has still not managed to leave a lasting impression on the web developer community when compared to WordPress.

-Furthermore, considering the net loss of 12,596 customers which have moved over to WordPress alone, this means that most of the initial intake of Concrete5 customers have now opted to make use of WordPress instead.
+Furthermore, considering the net loss of 12,596 customers which have moved over to WordPress alone, this means that most of the initial surge of Concrete5 customers have now opted to make use of WordPress instead.
 That being said, this CMS has gained some significant websites from Joomla but not enough to ensure a significantly increased market share.

 Plone caters to over 29,000 websites of which only 8,300 are currently live.
 Compared to the other popular CMSs, Plone’s reach is relatively small with most of its customers distributed across the United States.